Master of Arts in Clinical Mental Health Counseling (M.A.)

 - Students without the following coursework on their undergraduate transcript will be required to complete the following class upon admission to the program:

-- 3 credit hours in Statistics (can be MATH 201)
+- 3 credit hours in Statistics (can be MATH 201 Introduction to Probability and Statistics (3 c.h.))

 - Admission to this program requires:

-- These individuals should be qualified to address the applicant's ability to complete the graduate level work, disposition and ability to become a counselor, maturity, motivation and ethics.
+- Contact information for two recommenders (login required).
+As a part of the application process, we require contact information from two professional sources (i.e., not family/friends but individuals who have supervisory or evaluative knowledge of your work, volunteer, church, or academic experience).
+These individuals should be qualified to address the applicant’s ability to complete graduate level coursework, their disposition and ability to become a counselor, and their maturity, motivation, and ethics.
 Some examples of individuals that may be suitable include professors, employers, or leaders in an organization where the applicant volunteers.

 - Students seeking to be admitted into this program and plan to finish it outside of the US will be required to sign an International Disclosure Agreement.